 MWDOC agrees with this finding.
-Desalination of seawater, brackish water, and wastewater are potential new sources that can be made available to mitigate uncertainties in future supplies.
+Both seawater and brackish water desalination are potential new sources that can be made available to mitigate uncertainties in future supplies.
 Desalination enables local production of high-quality, pure drinking water, as part of a portfolio of diversified supplies to address demands.